What Happens in an EMDR Session?

 Closure

 Closure is used to end the session.
-If the targeted memory was not fully processed, specific instructions and techniques are used to provide containment and ensure safety until the next session.
+If the targeted memory is not fully processed, specific instructions and techniques are used to provide containment and ensure safety until the next session.

 Re-evaluation